Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Air fresheners are not required to list their ingredients, which makes it even harder to be absolutely sure what is in them.

 Air freshener sprays contain the same VOCs as plug-ins, but are generally used less intensely.
 They can still harm pets if inhaled.
-Pets should never been in the room when an air freshener spray is used, and if furniture is treated, it must be fully dry before a pet is allowed near it.
+Pets should never be in the room when an air freshener spray is used, and if furniture is treated, it must be fully dry before a pet is allowed near it.
 However, the fragrance will linger for some time and can still be inhaled along with nasty chemicals.

 Scented candles also contain VOCs, along with other hazardous substances.
 Many are made from paraffin wax which, when burned, releases chemicals known to cause cancer.
 The wick can also be a source of danger.
 Some wicks contain or are wrapped in metal.
 When burned these emit toxic smoke.
 According to the Hayward Score, which aims to improve the health of your home, burning a candle with a lead-core wick can release five times the amount of lead considered hazardous to children.